shahriar-rahman/Amazon-Today-Using-Selenium-Webdriver/README.md

     ├── src                <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module
     │   │
-    │   ├── main           <- Script to automate web scraping using Selenium │   │   └── amazon_todays_deal.py
+    │   ├── main           <- Contains scripts to automate web scraping using Selenium │   │   └── amazon_todays_deal.py
     │
     └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io